 If you are looking to purchase a property and require a mortgage you will need to save a deposit.
-Most lenders would prefer if this deposit was a minimum of 20% of the purchase price and then they would lend the balance of 80% by way of a mortgage.
+Most lenders would prefer this deposit to be a minimum of 20% of the purchase price, meaning they lend the remaining 80% as a mortgage.

 How small can my deposit be?

 Technically the days of 100% mortgages are over as most lenders will not even consider them as they leave the lender too vulnerable to default.
-However, there are certain scenarios where a 100% mortgage is possible, such as a guarantor mortgage and I will deal with this later in the article.
+However, there are certain scenarios where a 100% mortgage is possible, such as a guarantor mortgage.
+More details are in our article "Can I get a mortgage without a deposit?"

-A deposit of 5-10% as a minimum will give you a good chance of securing a low deposit mortgage as long as the following criteria are met.
+Meanwhile, a deposit of 5-10% as a minimum will give you a good chance of securing a low-deposit mortgage as long as the following criteria are met.